voycel/Asset_Tracker/task.md

 4. Added better error responses with specific error messages

 These changes have significantly improved the stability and reliability of the application when running locally, particularly for asset creation and updates.

+### Asset Card Display Improvements

+The asset cards in the kanban board view were displaying a circular "devices" icon that took up space and made the cards look cluttered.
+Additionally, there was no way to customize which fields were displayed on the cards.

+**Changes Made:**
+1. Removed the circular "devices" icon from asset cards to save space and reduce visual clutter
+2. Added support for displaying custom fields on asset cards that are marked as "visible on card" in the custom field definition
+3. Implemented user preferences for controlling which standard fields (like Asset ID, price, etc.) are displayed on cards
+4. Created a new "Card Display" preferences button in the dashboard filters to customize card appearance
+5. Stored user preferences in localStorage for persistence across sessions

+These changes make the asset cards more efficient and customizable, allowing users to focus on the information that matters most to them.

 ---